-Rebecca joined the Mini Maestros family in late 2015 as the owner and teacher of the Beaconsfield/Officer/Pakenham franchise and will commence teaching classes in March 2016.
+Rebecca joined the Mini Maestros family in late 2015 as the owner and teacher of the Beaconsfield/Officer/Pakenham franchise.

 Rebecca’s passion for the arts was encouraged from an early age with constant exposure to music and singing around the house and in the car.
 At the age of 8 she commenced her dance training which spanned 10 years where she studied classical ballet, jazz, tap and musical theatre.
 During these years Rebecca also studied piano before deciding to solely focusing on dance.
 From here Rebecca went on to complete a Bachelor of Applied Science (Hons) Health Promotion degree at Deakin University majoring in Human Movement.
 Rebecca returned to dance this time as teacher at several dance schools in the South East of Melbourne.
 It was here that Rebecca discovered her passion and love for teaching and consequent desire to start a family of her own.